bjpop/gurita/docsrc/scatter.rst

   --hue COLUMN

-The data points can be coloured by an additional numerical or categorical feature with the ``--hue`` argument.
+The data points can be coloured by an additional numerical or categorical column with the ``--hue`` argument.

 In the following example the data points in a scatter plot comparing ``tip`` and ``total_bill`` are coloured by their corresponding categorical ``day`` value: